-Public tracks are now visible in the app!
-Gaia GPS users have amassed almost two million recorded tracks all over the world, and now you can access them on your iOS and Android devices with the new Public Tracks overlay.
+Wondering if a route goes?
+See if anyone’s blazed the trail before you with the Public Tracks layer in Gaia GPS.
+Available on both gaiagps.com and in the app, the Public Tracks layer shows the two million public tracks Gaia GPS users have recorded all over the world.
 You can choose to make your tracks public and make them available for others to access, too.
 Turn on this layer to discover new hiking routes, connect 4×4 roads, and plan backcountry trips with information from people who made the journey before you.

 Public tracks can be viewed online in any Gaia GPS map, including Gaia Topo, USGS quad maps, MVUMS, satellite maps, and more.
 Click on any public track on the map to see the distance traveled, elevation gain and loss during the trip, and the total time it took that user to complete the journey.
 When you’ve found the track you want to explore, save it to your account and follow it in the field — even when you are miles away from cell service.